azwerling/nyc_specialized_schools/README.md

 # nyc_specialized_schools
-Income levels and geographic distance to public feeder middle schools to specialized high schools in NYC
+Specialized High Schools in New York City are considered elite public schools and require an admission exam.
+The objective of this analysis is to identify “feeder” public middle schools for these high schools and their distances to lower income individuals.

+Project completed in R and QGIS.

+R packages:
+sf
+tidyverse
+plotly
+ggpubr
+raster
+tmap
+spgwr
+sp